ngpogodin/chat/README.md

 # chat

 Simple chat server.
-REST API with upgrade to websocket,when enter the chat room.
+REST API(node.js/express,mongoDB/mongoose) with upgrade to websocket,when enter the chat room.

 ## Key Concept and Endpoints description